 In 2007 Frederic was awarded a scholarship to study with John Byrne at Wells Cathedral School, England.
 In 2009 he performed Grieg’s Piano Concerto with the Wells Cathedral School Chamber Orchestra at the Old Royal Naval College Chapel in Greenwich, and then on tour of China and Hong Kong.

-In 2010 he won the Moray Piano Competition in Elgin, Scotland, and was a keyboard finalist in the BBC Young Musician competition, broadcast on BBC Four television.
+In 2010 he won the Moray Piano Competition in Elgin, Scotland, and was Keyboard Finalist in the BBC Young Musician competition, broadcast on BBC Four television.

 Frederic performs regularly across the United Kingdom, Switzerland and other countries.
 Always interested in bringing music to new audiences, in 2013 Frederic embarked on a tour of India offering chamber and solo piano music to enthusiastic audiences in Bombay, Goa, Calcutta, Bangalore and Pune.